-Is depression purely psychiatric?
-Actually, there's a lot to be said about the biology of depression - as explained today in Dr Robert Sapolsky's overview of the genetics, neurochemistry and psychology of depression.
+There's a lot to be said about the biology of depression, explained today in Dr Robert Sapolsky's overview of the genetics, neurochemistry and psychology of depression.

 There are a lot of terrible diseases out there.
 Elephant man disease, prion disease, dying of old age at 11 disease.
 But if you want the creme-de-la-creme of human misery, you can't do better than depression.
 It's hands-down the worst disease you can get.